 - The master schedule of courses for the high school is determined by student requests in the spring of each year.
 Staffing is assigned based on student requests.
 Courses should be chosen carefully by students, who should seek the advice of faculty, guidance counselors, and parents/guardians. - Courses requested by a student are not guaranteed to be a part of the student's schedule. - At times, adjustments are made to student schedules because of conflicts which result when two courses are offered at the exact same time and options are not available.
-When such a conflict arises, students and parents/guardians are often consulted. - Student initiated course changes begin with the student's guidance counselor.
+When such a conflict arises, students and parents/guardians are often placed in courses they may not have requested in order to give the student a full and complete schedule. - Student initiated course changes begin with the student's guidance counselor.
 Changes involving errors, conflicts or necessary revisions are handled first.
 Course changes must be made in the best interest of the student's academic schedule.
-Requests made to change teachers will not be honored without permission of the principal. - After the add/drop deadline has passed, the guidance counselor will initiate communication with the teacher, department head, director, and parent/guardian when schedule change or level drops are requested. - All parental initiated schedule changes should be in writing with stated reasons and rationale for such a course change. - The deadline for all add/drops is onetwo weeks after the start of school.
+Requests made to change teachers will not be honored without permission of the principal. - After the add/drop deadline has passed, the guidance counselor will initiate communication with the teacher, department head, director, and parent/guardian when schedule change or level drops are requested. - All parental initiated schedule changes should be in writing with stated rationale for such a course change. - The deadline for all add/drops is one week after the start of school.